Axel84727/CudaPlayground/docs/roadmap.md

-# (Orininal plan) Physix2D/CudaPlayground - Development Roadmap
+# (Original plan) Physix2D/CudaPlayground - Development Roadmap

 A structured learning path for building a 2D physics engine from scratch, progressing from basic C++ to GPU-accelerated CUDA implementation.